tony-xlh/barcode-data-reader/README.md

 PS: structured append is a mode that the data is divided into several barcodes.

 This library can read the data based on different modes.
+If the text encoding cannot be decided by the ECI mode, it uses [chardet](https://www.npmjs.com/package/chardet) to guess the encoding.

 [Online demo](https://tony-xlh.github.io/barcode-data-reader/)